keyboard-dev/keyboard-local/README.md

 5. **Results**: You get real results, not just code suggestions

 This architecture ensures you maintain full control while enabling your AI to actually execute tasks rather than just providing instructions.

-### When Should I Use Keyboard?

-When you want your AI client (Claude, Cursor, ChatGPT, etc.) to execute tasks on your behalf.
-Connect your tools to your own secure GitHub, ask Claude to execute something in one of them and watch Keyboard go to work.
-With Keyboard, you don’t need to install an MCP server for each app or service you’d like to connect to your AI client.
-Instead, any app with an API key can be connected to Keyboard while giving you control to approve or deny the actions.

 ## Documentation